TaoM1992/communication_course/assignments/3_interviewing/general_interviewing_instructions.md

 1. Text:
     1. Job research
-    1. Written reflection about video and peer feedback
+    1. Reflection about video interview and peer feedback
+2. Video:
-2. URL to a video of themselves being interviewed.
+    1. URL to a TubeYube video of interview

 -----
 Job Research